oyinkansolaadetoyinbo/apple-stock-arima-forecast/README.md

 The ARIMA model successfully captured Apple Inc.’s stock price dynamics, showing a strong alignment between historical trends and forecasted values.
 The 30-day forecast continued the upward trajectory seen in the historical data, reflecting investor confidence and Apple’s sustained innovation.

-Key observations:
+**Key observations:**
-- **Consistent Growth:** The model reinforced Apple’s long-term upward momentum, with only minor fluctuations linked to external market events.
+- **Consistent Growth:** The model reinforced Apple’s long-term upward momentum, with only minor fluctuations linked to external market factors.
 - **Model Accuracy:** Metrics such as RMSE and MAPE demonstrated strong predictive reliability.
-- **Residual Validation:** Diagnostics confirmed that residuals were normally distributed and uncorrelated, ensuring the model’s stability.
+- **Residual Validation:** Diagnostics confirmed that residuals were normally distributed and uncorrelated, ensuring the model’s robustness.
-- **Forecast Reliability:** Confidence intervals revealed that short-term forecasts are dependable for investor and analyst insights, though uncertainty increases over longer horizons.
+- **Forecast Reliability:** Confidence intervals revealed that short-term forecasts are dependable for investor and analyst insights.

-This outcome validates the suitability of ARIMA for short-term stock forecasting and demonstrates its potential in financial time series modeling.
+This outcome validates the suitability of **ARIMA** for short-term stock forecasting and demonstrates its potential in financial time series modeling.

 ---